 The NGTDM represents the transmission, distribution, and pricing of natural gas, subject to end-use demand for natural gas and the availability of domestic natural gas and natural gas traded on the international market.
-The module tracks the flows of natural gas and determines the associated capacity expansion requirements in an aggregate pipeline network, connecting the domestic and foreign supply regions with 12 Lower 48 U.S. demand regions.
+The module balances natural gas supply and demand, tracks the flows of natural gas, and determines the associated capacity expansion requirements in an aggregate pipeline network, connecting domestic and limited foreign supply sources with 12 lower 48 states regions.

-The 12 Lower 48 regions align with the 9 Census divisions, with three subdivided, and Alaska handled separately.
+The 12 lower 48 states regions align with the nine Census divisions, with three subdivided, and Alaska handled separately.
 The flow of natural gas is determined for both a peak and off-peak period in the year, assuming a historically based seasonal distribution of natural gas demand.
 Key components of pipeline and distributor tariffs are included in separate pricing algorithms.
-An algorithm is included to project the addition of CNG retail fueling capability.
-The module also accounts for foreign sources of natural gas, including pipeline imports and exports to Canada and Mexico, as well as LNG imports and exports.
+The primary outputs of the module are delivered natural gas prices by region and sector, supply prices, and realized domestic natural gas production.
+The module also projects natural gas pipeline imports and exports to Canada and Mexico, as well as LNG imports and exports.